NARPNet/NARPNet_NCS/README.md

 ### The Data Files

-These are files in the `files` dir used by the NCS macro files.
+These are files in the `files` dir used by the NCS macro files for information that changes from net to net.
 They are transmitted verbatim without any macro tag replacements.

 * `CHECKINS.txt`: This is the most important and most used file.
 It contains the check-ins that the NCS has seen so far.
-It is where the NCS record the checkins and is transmitted in full in `Ck-ins Call` (to ACK early check-ins) and in `Ck-in Roster` (to list of all the check-ins at the end of the net).
+It is where the NCS records the check-ins as the net progresses.
+The file is transmitted in full in `Ck-ins Call` (to ACK early check-ins) and in `Ck-in Roster` (to list of all the check-ins at the end of the net).
 I believe that it was suggested in the AmRRON macros that this file not be saved or archived in any way because it contains FCC call signs which are personally identifying information.
-We should probably handle it this way for privacy reasons.
+We should probably handle the check-in data in this way for privacy reasons.

 * `NCS_REMARKS.txt`: This is transmitted in the preamble to the net (`START.2`).
 The idea is that the NCS might have announcement or other info to contribute.
 Another reason is so that there will be something to make the net a little different each week.
-SEEN uses quotes with a blurb of explanation, etc. Could be short commentary on current events, etc.  Whatever the NCS thinks is appropriate.
+SEEN uses quotes with a blurb of explanation, etc. Or, it could be a short commentary on current events, etc.  Whatever the individual NCS thinks is appropriate.

 * `NCS_CLOSING.txt`: This is similar to `NCS_REMARKS.txt` and is transmitted in the closing of the net.
-The NCS's personal way of signing off.
+This is the individual NCS's personal way of signing off.
 Some of the AmRRON NCS's have colorful and humorous ways of signing off.
+It also helps keep the net from seeming cold and stagnant.

 * `NCS_TFC.txt`: This is a list of files that the NCS will transmit to the net.
 It is filled out in advance before each net.
 It is used in the `NCS_TFC` macro.

 * `AmCON_Level.txt`: The current AmRRON level from the AmRRON home page.
 A nod in support of AmRRON.
 Easy to get and update.
 Doesn't change much.
-Not sure if this will stay or not.
+Not sure if this will stay a part of the net or not.

 * `NWOTW.txt`: not used in the NCS macros because we decided in discussions that we would not implement NWOTW in the NARPNet Digital Net.
-But this file there in the `AmR Checkin` utility macro to make AmRRON checkins more convenient for operators.
-There is also a `Edit NWOTW` macro that brings up the file in a text editor to make it easy to change (see below on the edit macros).
+But this file used in the `AmR Checkin` utility macro to make AmRRON check-ins more convenient for operators.
+There is also a `Edit NWOTW` macro that brings up the file in a text editor to make it easy to change (see below on the [edit macros](#the-edit-macros)).

 ### The Setup Files

 There are two setup files that perform the same function on Windows and Linux:
 `setup.bat` (Windows) and `setup.sh` (Linux).

-The idea is that you copy the NCS macros and the `files` dir with the data files to where you want to store your macros (like in your `fldigi.files/macros`) dir and then run the setup script.
-All it does is fix the file paths in the macro files to match you macro location through simple string replacement.
+The idea is that you copy the NARPNet_NCS dir to where you want to store your macros (like in your `fldigi.files/macros` dir) and then run the setup script.
+All it does is fix the file paths in the macro files to match you macro location through simple string replacement based on the location of the setup script.
 This is necessary because FLDIGI seems to want to full path to the file.
-There seems to be no default dir for relative paths except for the current working directory of the running FLDIGI executable.
+There does not seem to be a default dir for relative paths except for the current working directory of the running FLDIGI executable.

 The setup files are there to eliminate, as much as possible, the need to manually edit the macros.
-Hopefully this will make it easier on folks who aren't accustomed to doing this sort of stuff.
+Hopefully this will make it easier on regular folks who aren't accustomed to doing this sort of stuff.

 ### The Edit Macros

 Some of the macros call up a text editor to edit the data files in the `files` dir.
-This is entirely optional and the text editor to be used is defined by the end user's system and personal preferences.
+This is entirely optional and the text editor to be used is defined by the end user's operating system and personal preferences.
 Here are some caveats based on my experiences playing with it.

-First, FLDIGI is prone to crash when calling external programs with its `EXEC` macro if it's not setup exactly right.
-You can lose any changes to your macro files or config if you haven't saved them before it crashes.
+First, FLDIGI is prone to crash when calling external programs with its `EXEC` macro if `EXEC` called exactly right.
+If it crashed you can lose any unsaved changes to your macro files or config (ask me how I know).
 FLDIGI seems to like some programs and despise others and I haven't delved into why.
-I don't think the `EXEC` macro was actually written to launch text editors, but you can make it work and it really does make editing the data files much easier.
+I don't think the `EXEC` macro was actually written to launch text editors, but you can make it work and it really does make editing the data files much easier when you don't have to open the filesystem and navigate to where the files are.

 In Windows, `notepad.exe` seems to work fine for a single file like the NWOTW.
-However, AFAIK, you can't specify multiple files on the notepad command line.
-For bringing up a tabbed editor with all the NCS data file in it, I have found that Visual Studio Code works great on both Windows and Linux.
-It's free and is a great editor.
-I would rather specify something that comes by default on the OS, but couldn't find a multi-tabbed editor that FLDIGI was happy with.
+However, AFAIK, you can't specify multiple filenames on the notepad command line.
+For bringing up a tabbed editor with all the NCS data file in it, I have found that Visual Studio Code works great on both Windows and Linux (install .deb from vscode site, not the flatpack -- must have /usr/bin/code).
+It's free, based on open source (like Chrome vs Chromium), and it's a great editor.
+I would rather specify an editor that comes by default on the OS, but couldn't find a multi-tabbed editor that FLDIGI was happy with.
 Perhaps more work can be put into this.

 ### The `NCS MACROS` and `OP MACROS` buttons